This event has been and gone.

 Roland Gift was the lead singer of Fine Young Cannibals.
 The Birmingham trio were one of the biggest bands of the late 80s and scored a number one album with 1989’s The Raw And The Cooked, which included hit singles She Drives Me Crazy and Good Thing.
 Roland is again writing and touring FYC’s best-loved songs alongside his own new material.

-See Roland Gift (Fine Young Cannibals) tour dates
+See 7 tour dates featuring Roland Gift (Fine Young Cannibals)

 The Rifles burst onto the UK music scene in 2006 with their attitude-laden debut 'No Love Lost'.
 Making heavy rock 'n' roll inspired by the likes of The Clash, Dylan and The Rolling Stones, the London four-piece cite influences as far reaching as The Smiths and The Streets, their sound is heavily sixties mod yet thoroughly modern.
 Sharp vocals, quick-witted songs, rolling guitars and a crucial hint of ska coming from their tighter than tight rhythm section make The Rifles the perfect London soundtrack.